viadataio/eins-documentation/GeoLocationTracing.md

  - i is the confidence of each location position.
  - is the average confidence of all selected locations.

 Each location has a confidence interval associated with it which ranges between 0-1.
-In theory, the less the confidence interval of the location, the less it should contribute to the exposure rating of it’s regions.
+In theory, the less the confidence interval of the location, the less it should contribute to the exposure rating of its regions.
 The magnitude of these effects should also be inversely proportional to the size (area) of the zone.
 Further, location confidence should also have the inverse effect on surrounding regions, however this is not accounted for in the implemented middle.

 ##### Stage 2: User Exposure Risk
 A user’s coordinates are mapped to the infected regions of known exposure ratings.
 By using a similar method to Step 1, a Sigmoid function is applied to the sum of coordinates to limit the exposure rating to an acceptable range.